-In November 2010, the Accounting Standards Board of the CICA issued Part III of the CICA Handbook that sets out the accounting standards for not-for-profit organizations that are effective for fiscal years beginning on or after January 1, 2012, with an option to early-adopt.
-The Foundation is currently evaluating the impact of these standards.
+The Accounting Standards Board of the Canadian Institute of Chartered Accountants has issued Part III of the CICA Handbook that sets out the accounting standards for not-for-profit organizations that are effective for fiscal years beginning on or after January 1, 2012.
+The Foundation will adopt the new standards in fiscal 2013.